matteovisotto/PoliSelfOAuthClient/README.md

 }

-extension MyClass: PoliSelfOAuthClientTaskManagerDelegate {
+extension MyClass: PoliSelfOAuthClientStatusManagerDelegate {
   public func onStatusUpdate(appStatus: AccountStatus) {
         // Your status management here
     }
 }
 ```
-The login view with PoliMi is already embedded into the package, lo start a new login use:
+The login view with PoliMi is already embedded into the package, to start a new login use:
 ```
 PoliSelfOAuthClient.shared.poliSelfLogin { result in
     //result:Bool true if successfully authenticated